 - Aged under 14 – cannot apply for senior awards.

-- Age 17 – eligible for an award if senior times are achieved at five distances up to a maximum of 1/2 marathon.
+- Age 17 – eligible for an award if times are achieved at five distances up to a maximum of a half marathon.

 - Your time must shown in the official published race results and must be under your own name.